jmeile/JMMidiBassPedalController/README.md

 `python FootController.py --config "my-config.xml"`

-## Troobleshooting
+## Troubleshooting
-If your equipment is not reacting as expected, then you can debug the system as follows
+If your equipment is not reacting as expected, then you can proceed as follows.

 You can debug your system by watching the **MIDI** messages comming out from your laptop or the **Raspberry Pi**.
 For doing this use a software for intercepting MIDI messages, ie: